jinzaizhichi/my-boring-python/py/rs_en.md

 But us?

-Tired, tired and can't sleep even more than 7 hours !
+Tired, tired and can't sleep even more than 7 hours!

 Homework ?
 Yes, every teacher always think they don't give students lots of homework.